An aphrodisiac with a powerful history

 Since the early days of the written word, the promise of the pomegranate has made a lasting impression as a sensual symbol, appearing in poetic works of great authors from Homer to Shakespeare.

-The fruit is also used frequently as a symbol in Christianity.
+A crimson emblem with so many meanings, pomegranate is also used frequently as a symbol in Christianity.
 The whole fruit is symbol of hope and eternal life.
-The seeds serve as a symbol of the Church and its many believers.
-Pomegranate brings a swatch of crimson color to many depictions of the Madonna and Christ, (including the famed portrait by Botticelli).
+In addition, the seeds serve as a symbol of the Church and its many believers.
+And it brings a swatch of crimson color to many depictions of the Madonna and Christ, (including the famed portrait by Botticelli).

 The ruby jewels of the Middle East, pomegranate fruit can be served in a multitude of ways from cocktails to desserts.
-Splash pomegranate juice in your drink for a pretty-in-pink Shirley Temple or pop pomegranate seeds into Champagne for a simple Christmas cocktail.
-Toss the crimson kernels with fennel and balsamic for a simple, Holiday salad or make a pomegranate juice syrup for dressing up pancakes.
+Splash pomegranate juice in your drink for a pretty-in-pink Shirley Temple.
+Or pop pomegranate seeds into Champagne for a simple Christmas cocktail.
+Another great use is to toss the crimson kernels with fennel and balsamic for a simple, Holiday salad.
+Or you can make a pomegranate juice syrup for dressing up pancakes.